canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "Don't worry, I know about Yeong-Mi."

 "Right.
 You know fucking everything, huh.
-Well, she's the one who knows where to buy estrogen and all that.
+Well, she's the useful one.
+Knows where to buy estrogen and all that.
 And I'm afraid you're too late, she's in fucking prison."

-Now Violet actually smiled, and tilted her head forward.
+Now Violet actually smiles, and tilted her head forward.
 The shark-like look she used to have whenever she knew she was just about to beat me at a game.
 Which was, to be clear, quite often.

 "No, Indigo, she's not.
 She's in the car."